Weihnachten in Estland

 Appetite comes with food

-What else belongs to Christmas in Estonia?
+What else goes with Christmas in Estonia?
 Of course, good food!
-But neither Christmas goose, nor fondue and raclette are on the table.
-It has to be traditional and here the German roots of many Estonian traditions can be seen well: Roast pork, sauerkraut and potatoes form the basis of the Estonian Christmas meal, enhanced with pickled pumpkin and lingonberry jam.
-Of course, each family has its own preferences.
-A traditional holiday table in Estonia often includes potato salad, beet salad rosolje or layered herring salad kasukas (“fur coat”).
+But neither Christmas goose nor fondue and raclette are on the table.
+It has to be traditional and the German roots of many Estonian traditions are clearly visible here: Roast pork, sauerkraut and potatoes form the basis of the Estonian Christmas meal, refined with pickled pumpkin and lingonberry jam.
+Of course, every family has its own preferences.
+A traditional festive table in Estonia often includes potato salad, the beet salad rosolje or the layered herring salad kasukas (“fur coat”).
+Bread, sour cream and pickles can be found on every table anyway.
+Liver pâté and brawn are also popular.
+The choice of dishes is therefore hearty, leavened and traditional.
+You can find our article with the most delicious dishes of Estonian cuisine here.

 estonian